jamessealesmith/website/content/publication/genetic-algorithms.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "submitted for publication" publication_short = "submitted for publication"
+publication = "IEEE Transacations on Antennas and Propagation" publication_short = "IEEE TAP"

 # Abstract and optional shortened version.
 abstract = "This paper presents a novel optimization method used to design thin wire antennas to approximate any arbitrary antenna gain pattern.
 These types of antenna designs may be useful for specific tracking-search radars or telecommunication systems trying to maximize the antenna footprint without significant sidelobe power loss.
 A genetic algorithm (GA) is used to optimize the design of a thin wire antenna to match a predefined antenna pattern.
 Two different three-dimensional antenna topologies are allowed.
 The first is the conventional bent long wire or “crooked wire” antenna and the second a “branching tree antenna”.
 The branching tree antenna resembles the structure of a tree.
 The advantage of the branching tree topology is that it allows antennas to branch in several directions at each segment end.
 This paper also describes a systematic approach of developing an objective function for any desired power pattern. "